 29 For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 30 Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.

 Even before the world began and Adam sinned, God had a plan to reconcile man to Himself (2Tim 1:9; Tit 1:2).
 Since He exists outside of time, He knows the future as plainly as the past and present.
 His pre-determined (from our time-restricted perspective) program required that to be saved one must be conformed to the image of His Son (also 2Thes 2:13; John 15:6).
-Notably then, the Covenant to the Jews was not God’s complete program, for to become like His Son is a concept unknown in the Mosaic Covenant.
+Notably then, the Covenant to the Jews was not God’s complete program, for to become like His Son is a unknown concept in the Mosaic Covenant.

 Of course God foreknew who would be saved and who would reject His plan!
-If He could fore-ordain that Christ would die for the sins of the world (1Pet 1:20) such that Lamb was slain from the foundation of the world (Rev 13:8), then surely He has foreknowledge of the elect (1Pet 1:2).
+If He could fore-ordain that Christ would die for the sins of the world (1Pet 1:20) such that the Lamb was slain from the foundation of the world (Rev 13:8), then surely He has full foreknowledge of the elect (1Pet 1:2).
 There is nothing odd or incongruous to the idea that God foreknew each soul who would be saved.
 He wrote their names in the Book of Life even before the world began (Rev 13:8; 17:8), because He already knew which ones would choose to serve Him and which ones would reject Him and take their own path.
 God foreknew and predestinated the Covenants together with the Jewish nation and religion.
 He foreknew the calling of the Gentiles, which He had afore prepared unto glory (Rom 9:22-24).
 In His infinite wisdom, He foreknew all the great events of the world.
 And that is a proof of the infallibility of His plan and will.

 The fact that God foreknew each child of God is a great comfort to those in tribulation, distress, famine, peril, or sword (v35), being a proof of His great, inseparable love for the saints.
 Salvation is voluntary and is open to whosoever will (Rev 3:20; 22:17; Rom 10:13).
-Some will refuse His offer, and others will be found unworthy.
+Some will refuse His offer and others will be found unworthy.
 It is a sobering thought that God not only writes names in the Book of Life, but also blots out names too (Rev 22:19; 3:5).
 But for those who love Him, the called, all things work together for good (v28) and nothing can separate them from the love of Christ.

-God predestinated that the called be conformed to the image of His Son, which means He decided beforehand how Man would be saved (Eph 1:5).
+God predestinated that the called be conformed to the image of His Son, which means that He decided beforehand how Man would be saved (Eph 1:5).
 He did not predestinate the already-holy to be saved, but the willing and receptive.
 The Calvinist idea of predestination is that God chooses to call and justify a man without respect to man’s will, choice or character.
 What a low conception of God’s power and person!
 Is God so controlling and self-oriented that He cannot permit a man to choose for himself?
 How much greater is He shown to be when we recognize that God is able to control the hearts of kings and the imaginations of the World even while allowing them freedom of choice and will.
 That is truly a mighty God!
 His sovereign power and omniscience enables Him to step into His own creation and accomplish His divine will (Is 55:11) even while He allows Man the freedom of his will.
 That may be difficult to comprehend, but it is glass-clear in comparison to the alternative, which postulates a pre-determined universe in which Man does not have free will.

 From the very beginning we see that God’s purpose in creating the world and ordaining salvation included giving Man the option to choose or reject Him.
 In marked contrast to His other creative acts, God gave Man the ability to understand Him, comprehend and analyze good and evil, and even choose to believe or reject the Truth.
 Calvinists say that God is not truly sovereign if man has the ability to reject Him, but that is simply not true.
 The Almighty, Sovereign God is eminently able to set parameters whereby human agents are given the power to choose independently without diminishing His power!
 Consider the implications if it be true that by sovereign command God did fore-decree every minute event of world history and every decision/deed of all individuals whether good or bad.
 Would that not make God the very author of sin?
 And why did He not decree events differently to avoid much human suffering and damnation of souls?
 For more on the Calvinist belief system, see my notes for Eph 1:11 and Rom 5:19.

 That He might be the firstborn among many brethren.
 Christ is often called the firstborn (Col 1:18; Heb 1:6; 12:23; Rev 1:5) because He was the first to rise from the dead.
 God purposed that many brethren would be resurrected with His Son.
-This collective (as opposed to the individual) application of these verses sets the stage for next chapters, which more fully explore the predestination, calling and justification of all Abraham’s children – Jews and Gentiles.
+This collective (as opposed to the individual) application of these verses sets the stage for the next chapters, which more fully explore the predestination, calling and justification of all Abraham’s children – Jews and Gentiles.
 Especially in the early days of the Gospel, the Jewish Christians struggled to accept that truth.
 With his epistle to the Romans, Paul articulates particularly to the Jews the proofs of God’s change of Covenants, and he argues that, far from an improvisation, God foreknew and predestinated many brethren, including the Gentiles, unto justification and heavenly glorification.
 While He certainly foreknew Israel (Rom 11:2), is He not also (God) of the Gentiles?
 (Rom 3:29).

 31 What shall we then say to these things?
 If God be for us, who can be against us?
 32 He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?

 The intent of these verses is to impress the Christian of God’s great love for him.
 God knew all from the beginning and He pre-planned this great communion with His saints before creating the world.
 He foreknew them, He predestinated them, called and justified them; and He will finally glorify them eternally.
 In effecting their reconciliation, He did not even spare His own Son (John 3:16).
 Consider these evidences of His great love for us.
 Shall He not freely give us all things?
+The Apostle does not imply here that the Christian has no enemies, but that our God is immeasurably stronger than our enemies.

 The entire progression is evidence of His love for each child of God.
 From before the beginning unto eternity, God knows and keeps them.
 This tremendous soul-comfort is a source of strong affirmation for those that are suffering for the sake of righteousness (Mat 5:10).
 The tempter knows their thoughts, “Why does God allow me to suffer?
 He claims in His Word that He loves me.
 I am alone, forgotten, deserted.
 Why doesn’t God help me?”
 According to the Parable of the Sower, discouragement in times of persecution and difficulty is a primary reason for falling away (Mat 13:20-21).
 Yet, God has not forgotten the persecuted, the distressed, the imperiled!
 Cruelty and death have always been the experience of God’s people (v36)!
 Take heart, for over all these things you shall surely conquer and soar to eternal, unspeakable heights.